paser-group/continuous-secsoft/ssp-spr26/project/README.md

     - req2
     - req3
 ```

+Save the generated output in a YAML file.

 - Create a function that automatically collects the output all LLMs and dumps the output in a TEXT file.
 The file needs to be formatted as follows: